 Evictions in Utah

-Landlords in Utah are empowered to evict tenants for the following reasons:
+Landlords in Utah are permitted to evict tenants for the following reasons:

-- Nonpayment of Rent – If a tenant fails to pay rent then the landlord may issue a 3-Day Notice to Pay after any applicable grace period.
+- Nonpayment of Rent: If a tenant fails to pay rent then the landlord may issue a 3-Day Notice to Pay.
 If the tenant still does not pay then the landlord may file for eviction.

 It is illegal for landlords to evict tenants as a form of retaliation or for discriminatory reasons.